developer-journey/stewart-platform/tutorial/README.md

 ![Horizontal at zero](servo-corrected.png)Arm is now horizontal at servo 0 position.
 Install the servo arm set screw to fix the arm at this position.

-# Step: Put the platform through it’s motions
+# Step: Put the platform through its motions

 You are now ready to control the Stewart platform!

-Boot the UP back up and use the transform routine to test the performance of the platform.
+Boot the UP board back up and use the transform routine to test the performance of the platform.

 The ‘transform’ utility allows you to move the platform in three dimensions (the first three parameters) in millimeters, and to tilt the platform in three angles (the last three parameters) in degrees.